Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 When we finish processing a word during reading, we make a saccade to move our gaze to the next position.
 This is quite an automatic process that is controlled by a few non-linguistic as well as linguistic factors.

 In languages with interword spaces such as English, word length (of the fixated word and the next word) and interword space are the most important factors affecting a saccade's landing site.
-Some evidence also shows that readers benefit from interword spaces in Thai which usually does not have spaces.
+Some evidence also shows that readers of languages that usually do not have interword spaces (e.g. Thai) may benefit from added spaces between words.

 There is a preferred viewing location at which the eyes typically land in a word, which is halfway between the beginning of the word and the middle of the word.
 Landing at a nonoptimal position in a word (as a result of experimental manipulation) results in longer reading time once the word is fixated.